paypal/paypal-android/docs/PayPalNativePayments/README.md

 )
 ```

-Set a listener on the client to receive payment flow callbacks:
+Set the required `listener` on the `PayPalNativeCheckoutClient` to receive result notifications for the SDK.

 ```kotlin
 payPalNativeClient.listener = object : PayPalNativeCheckoutListener {